Investing in Robotics Companies and Stocks

 The biggest impediment to the adoption of drones for delivery might be regulatory.
 A startup called AirMap has developed an air traffic management systems for drones which helps drone operators make sense of all the rules and regulations that differ by country and region.
 While plenty of startups are working on drone delivery solutions, adoption in any locale hasn’t emerged at scale.
 Large corporates also have skin in the game like Google subsidiary Wing which became the first operator to receive FAA approval for its commercial service late 2019.
 Amazon is also expected to be at the forefront of drone delivery development given how much stuff they deliver.

 The first drone deliveries we saw back in 2016 – Flirtey’s Slurpee delivery or Amazon’s pilot flight – made for some great buzz but most places in the world you won’t see any drones zipping around with merchandise.
 One exception to that rule is in harsh environments.
-Silicon Valley startup Matternet has been testing its fleet in the field by delivering medical supplies in harsh environments like Haiti, Bhutan, the Dominican Republic and Papua New Guinea.
+Silicon Valley startup Matternet has been testing its fleet in the field by delivering medical supplies in harsh environments like Haiti, Bhutan, the Dominican Republic, and Papua New Guinea.

 Drones don’t just deliver things by air, there’s also ground delivery drones which are addressing the same use case – what they’re also calling “last mile delivery.”
 Startups like Starship Technologies have managed to gather sizeable funding rounds in an attempt to augment human delivery drivers with mobile robotics solutions.
+With the emergence of the global pandemic, the use case for drone deliveries has become more compelling, something we covered in a piece titled Contactless Drone Delivery Companies Close to Scaling.

 The jury is still out on what type of drone delivery model will be adopted at scale, if any.
 For retail investors, we haven’t seen any pure-play opportunities to invest in drone delivery.
 We’ve talked before about why we think Canadian firm Drone Delivery Canada Corp (FLT) isn’t a company investors should gravitate towards.